-Fishing season is well underway for many fishermen across the country.
-And while most sportsmen wouldn’t dream of heading out to hunt or fish without the right equipment, many don’t realize the importance of learning how animals react to the environment around them.
+Fishing season is well underway.
+And while most wouldn’t dream of heading out to hunt or fish without the right equipment, many don’t realize the importance of learning how animals react to the environment around them.
 Knowledge of this interaction can lead to more trophies on the wall, more food in the frying pan, and more fond memories.

 Saltwater fish are especially affected by the phase of the Moon, which create extra high and low tides.
 Higher tides can draw fish into new hunting grounds, especially if they have triggered the spawning of prey fish that may be easily tracked down.
 On the other hand, lower tides may concentrate fish in spots where they might not be during normal water levels.